seantehds/tp/docs/DeveloperGuide.md

 ### `StorageException`

 `StorageException` is the final class of generic error which occurs when there is an issue loading data from the save files of TaskWise.

 ![overview](images/exceptions/StorageExceptionDiagram.png)

 #### `IllegalJsonValueException`

 This Exception is thrown when the data stored in TaskWise's JSON data files do not meet some constraints imposed by the Task model.

 #### `IllegalJsonDescriptionValueException`

 This Exception is thrown when the stored Task Description is corrupted and cannot be read from the JSON data file.

-#### `IllegalJsonNameValueException`

-This Exception is thrown when the stored Task Name is corrupted and cannot be read from the JSON data file.

 #### `IllegalJsonTagValueException`